static-garlic/matteo-colombo-institutional/src/pages/teaching/index.md

           title: 'Syria: The catalyser of Middle Eastern politics'
           university: Italian Institute for International Political Studies (ISPI)
           year: '2020'
-      topic: Politics of the Middle East
+      topic: Politics of the Middle East (Italian)
     - lectures:
         - course: ISIS and the other forms of Terrorism
           linkSection: